-If you're after the fastest broadband possible then a full-fibre gigabit broadband service is the way to go.
-It provides an enormous amount of bandwidth that's enough to handle anything a home user could throw at it, as well as capably serving the needs of small and medium businesses.
+If you're after the fastest broadband possible, then a gigabit broadband service is definitely the way to go.
+It provides an enormous amount of bandwidth that's enough to handle anything a home user could throw at it.
+As well as that, it’s more than capable of serving the needs of both small and medium businesses.

 What is gigabit broadband?

-Not many of us could claim we really need gigabit broadband, but the additional speed is definitely useful for some situations.
+Not many of us could claim we actually need ultrafast broadband, but the additional speed is definitely useful.

 Gigabit business broadband

-While gigabit broadband might be overkill for a typical home user there are plenty of businesses that would be well served by such a speedy connection, not just for file transfers but VOIP and video calls and handling the needs of multiple users.
+While gigabit broadband might be overkill for a typical home user, there are plenty of businesses that would be well served by such a gigabit speed connection.
+Not just for file transfers either, but also for VOIP, video calls and handling the needs of multiple users.

-At present internet access for small and medium businesses may be limited to consumer level services using ADSL or fibre, which can be a hindrance with even just a few employees.
-Upgrading to a quicker connection is often possible but can be very expensive, because if the infrastructure isn't in place you'll have to foot the bill for installation.
-You could theoretically get a gigabit leased line right now, but the cost of such an endeavour is high.
+Currently, internet access for small and medium businesses may be limited to consumer-level services using ADSL (standard copper phone cables all the way through) or standard fibre (FTTC).
+That can be a problem with even just a few employees.
+Upgrading to a quicker connection is often possible, but can wind up being very expensive.
+If the infrastructure isn't in place, you'll have to foot the bill for installation.
+You could theoretically get a gigabit-capable leased line right now, but that’s going to cost a lot.